Guhirwa/LegacyFunctionFounders/README.md

 ORDER BY department, salary;
 ```
 #### Explanation:
+1. `LAG(salary)`:
-- `LAG()` retrieves the salary of the previous employee in the same department.
+    - Retrieves the salary of the previous employee in the same department when ordered by salary.
+    - For the first employee in each department, LAG(salary) returns NULL.

+2. `LEAD()`:
-- `LEAD()` retrieves the salary of the next employee in the same department.
+    - retrieves the salary of the next employee in the same     department.
+    - For the last employee in each department, LEAD(salary) returns NULL.
+3. The `CASE` statement:
+    - If the current salary is greater than the previous salary (`LAG(salary)`), the result is HIGHER.
+    - If the current salary is less than the previous salary, the result is `LOWER`.
-- The `CASE` statement compares the current salary with the previous salary and categorizes it as `HIGHER`, `LOWER`, or `EQUAL`.
+    - If the current salary is equal to the previous salary, the result is `EQUAL`.
-- If there is no previous record, it shows `FIRST IN GROUP`.
+    - If there is no previous record (`LAG(salary)` is `NULL`), the result is `FIRST IN GROUP`.

+4. `Ordering`:
+    - The `ORDER BY department, salary` ensures that employees are grouped by department and sorted by salary within each department.

 ### Task 2: Ranking Data within a Category
 This query ranks employees within each department by salary: